zegalur/line-order/README.md

 ![banner](docs/imgs/scheme.png)

+For intersections with more than two lines, list all the lines that intersect with the current line and intersection point in the same order, starting from the current line.

+For more examples, please visit the galleries above.

 ## How it Works

 It is a surprisingly simple approach.
 It's not clear why it works so well for many complex cases.
 Below is a brief overview of the method.
 See the code for `solver` for more details.